Step Into Christmas – 12 Ways To Get Seasonal With Your Staircase

 If you are going traditional with your décor at Christmas, red and green is likely to feature heavily, along with the obligatory holly, spruce and sprigs of mistletoe.

 Tartans, candy stripes and polka dot ribbons also mix in well with this theme, as do gold and silver details.
-This traditionally dressed staircase was designed by Karolyn R. Spagnolo, owner of SpagnoloDesign.com.
-Karolyn used the following materials to create this amazing Christmas look:
+Karolyn R. Spagnolo, owner of SpagnoloDesign.com. suggests the following materials to create a traditional Christmas look:

 “The Christmas décor was created with a traditional nod, using Candied Fruit, White Pine Mixed Greens, Feathers and Gemstone embellishments.”